xulihang/ImageTrans_chrome_extension/README.md

 ImageTrans is optional if you use PaddleOCR.
 PaddleOCR is used by default.
 You can also setup OpenAI APIs to use ChatGPT, Gemini, etc.

 PaddleOCR's function is limited (lack of supported languages and options).
+You need to set the language pair on the options page as well.

 ## Supported Web Sites